How to Register for College Classes

 Here are some other important considerations when picking classes:

-- Do I really need to take this class?
-Will taking this class advance you in getting your degree?
-Is it required in order to graduate in your major?
+- How to pick classes for college?
+Do I really need to take this class?
+Will taking this class advance you in getting your college degree?
+Is the class required to graduate in your major?
 Will it give you enough credits?

 - Does this class make sense with my schedule?
 While academics are the most important thing about attending college, you may likely have other obligations outside of school, like work, hobbies, clubs, and friends.
 Will taking this class interrupt your ability to do other things?
 Think about this particularly when considering taking a class that you don’t need to graduate.